Advocacy Issues currently supported by the League

 5. Support full-scale separation and recycling in Broome and Tioga Counties

 6. Support equitable apportionment of the Broome and Tioga County Legislatures

 7. Support an elected executive for Broome County

 8. The Broome County Legislature, the County Executive Branch including its agencies, and the State Board of Elections should provide operating expenses, adequate facilities, and administrative support as necessary to assure facilities for and operation of the Broome County Board of Elections

 9. Support improved public transit in Broome and Tioga Counties

 10. Support consolidation of local government services and local governments in Broome and Tioga Counties, provided that a valid feasibility study determines the level of services will remain the same or be improved and is cost effective.
 It is essential that all aspects of the process are well publicized and that citizen participation is encouraged

-LWVNY webite http://lwvny.org/advocacy.html.
-Click on individual issues and memos for more information.
+LWVNY webite http://www.lwvny.org Click on Legislative Action for more information.

 LWVUS website: http://www.lwv.org.
 The national issues are listed on the Home page.
 Additional issues are listed under the "ISSUES" tab.